nixworks/public/news/2010/08/2/index.md

 ##### Lake Albert
 ### [At least 33 people drown after a boat capsizes on Lake Albert in Uganda. ](/news/2010/08/2/at-least-33-people-drown-after-a-boat-capsizes-on-lake-albert-in-uganda.md)
-_Context: Uganda, Lake Albert_
+_Context: Lake Albert, Uganda_

 ##### European Union
 ### [The European Union announces it will end its mission to reform security forces in Guinea-Bissau due to the deteriorating situation in the country. ](/news/2010/08/2/the-european-union-announces-it-will-end-its-mission-to-reform-security-forces-in-guinea-bissau-due-to-the-deteriorating-situation-in-the-co.md)
-_Context: Guinea-Bissau, European Union_
+_Context: European Union, Guinea-Bissau_

 ##### government
 ### [The Government of Pakistan summons the British High Commissioner to Islamabad for a "dressing down" by Foreign Minister Shah Mehmood Qureshi over remarks made by the British Prime Minister David Cameron on Pakistan "looking both ways" on terrorism. ](/news/2010/08/2/the-government-of-pakistan-summons-the-british-high-commissioner-to-islamabad-for-a-dressing-down-by-foreign-minister-shah-mehmood-qureshi.md)
-_Context: terrorism, Shah Mehmood Qureshi, Pakistan, Minister of Foreign Affairs, Prime Minister, United Kingdom, David Cameron, Islamabad, government_
+_Context: Shah Mehmood Qureshi, Pakistan, Minister of Foreign Affairs, David Cameron, United Kingdom, Prime Minister, government, terrorism, Islamabad_

 ##### trial
 ### [The trial of Malaysian opposition leader Anwar Ibrahim on sodomy charges is deferred until August 9. ](/news/2010/08/2/the-trial-of-malaysian-opposition-leader-anwar-ibrahim-on-sodomy-charges-is-deferred-until-august-9.md)
-_Context: Anwar Ibrahim, Malaysia, trial, sodomy_
+_Context: trial, sodomy, Anwar Ibrahim, Malaysia_

 ##### China
 ### [A drunk man on a tractor kills 11 people and injures many others in a rampage in northern China. ](/news/2010/08/2/a-drunk-man-on-a-tractor-kills-11-people-and-injures-many-others-in-a-rampage-in-northern-china.md)